TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/sessions_cookies_authentication.md

 Cookies are key-value data pairs that are stored in the user's browser until they reach their specified expiration date.
 They can be used for pretty much anything, most commonly to "bookmark" the user's place in a web page if they get disconnected or to store simple site display preferences.
 You could also store shopping cart information or even passwords but that would be a bad idea -- you shouldn't store anything in regular browser cookies that needs to either be secure or persisted across browser sessions.
 It's too easy for users to clear their cache and/or steal/manipulate unsecured cookies.

-<span id="using-cookies">To work with cookies, Rails gives you access to a special hash called `cookies`, where each key-value pair is stored as a separate cookie on the user's browser.
+To work with cookies, Rails gives you access to a special hash called `cookies`, where each key-value pair is stored as a separate cookie on the user's browser.
 If you were to save `cookies[:hair-color] = "blonde"`, you'd be able to pull up your browser's developer tools and see a cookie on the user's browser that has a key of `hair-color` and a value of `blonde`.
-Delete it using `cookies.delete(:hair-color)`.</span>
+Delete it using `cookies.delete(:hair-color)`.

 With each new request to your server, the browser will send along all the cookies and you can access them in your controllers and views like a normal hash.
 You can also set their expiration dates, for example using syntax like `cookies[:name] = { value: "cookies YUM", expires: Time.now + 3600}`.